-Those three key ingredients of Blitzscaling.
+Those are three key ingredients of Blitzscaling.

-What’s Blitzscaling then?
+What’s Blitzscaling, then?
 There are a few key elements I think are worth highlighting.

 Speed in the face of efficiency

-This is a critical difference between scale up and Blitzscale.
+This is a critical difference between scale-up and Blitzscale.
 The former happens in a scenario of certainty and efficiency.

 You allocated the resources necessary to test what works and what doesn’t with fewer assumptions as possible.

 You have wider margins to test those things up to focus on what works.
-In a way instead, Blitzscaling is about survival.
+In a way, instead, Blitzscaling is about survival.